 Frost’s mum Ingrid comes on the line.
 “I arrived in June 1961, I think Nigel’s dad came the year before,” she begins, explaining how she ended up living in Brixton.
 “Did I experience racism in my early days here?
 Oh yes, yes.
 There were situations where you’d see a job advertised, you go for the job, and when they actually see who you are then suddenly the job’s gone.
 That sort of thing.

-In the late 1950s in London, white working class teddy boys would frequently racially abuse black West Indian migrants to Britain.
-Fuelled by the scapegoating rhetoric of far-right groups like Oswald Mosley’s Union Movement, peddling claptrap like ‘Keep Britain White’, there was a number of violent attacks on black people in west London in late August 1958 — leaving at least five black men unconscious.
+In the late 1950s in London, white working class teddy boys would frequently racially abuse Black West Indian migrants in Britain.
+Fuelled by the scapegoating rhetoric of far-right groups like Oswald Mosley’s Union Movement, peddling claptrap like ‘Keep Britain White’, there were a number of violent attacks on Black people in west London in late August 1958 — leaving at least five Black men unconscious.

 “My parents lived two or three streets away from where that whole 1958 race riot kicked off,” remembers Norman Jay.
 “My dad had to run the gauntlet, trying to avoid those gangs of teddy boys.
 Harrowing stories.”